jbohning/Sample_Portfolio/README.md

-# Sample_Portfolio Key:
+# Portfolio Key:
-This repo contains a small selection of projects to demonstrate my abilities in R. This document summarizes the different files/projects contained in this repo.
+This repository contains a small selection of projects to demonstrate my abilities in R. This document summarizes the different files/projects contained in this repo.

 ## Regression Analysis
 This project uses the "mtcars" data in R to do regression analysis to determine two things: 1) Is an automatic or manual transmission better for MPG?; and 2) Quantify the MPG difference between automatic and manual transmissions.
 This project is written in an R Markdown file and saved the knitted docs as .pdf and .html files.